 If you’re conducting your script breakdown by hand, make sure you have an arsenal of colored pens or highlighters at your disposal as your read, identify, and highlight various script elements.
 If you’re opting for a screenwriting software with script breakdown capabilities like Celtx, you’re able to easily drag and drop elements into pre-defined categories even more efficiently.

-Beware of Formatting Issues (Especially When Using Automated Software!)
+Beware of Formatting Issues When Doing a Script Breakdown

-Completing a script breakdown by hand is a labor intensive process no matter which way you cut it.
-Fortunately, there are a bevy of screenwriting softwares that automate and streamline this exhaustive but necessary process for you, including yours truly Celtx.
+Completing a script breakdown by hand is a labor intensive process no matter how you cut it.
+Fortunately, there are a bevy of scriptwriting softwares that automate and streamline this exhaustive but necessary process for you, including yours truly Celtx.

 In both cases, whether you’re using software or a good old-fashioned set of colored highlighters, there’s one major breakdown boogieman that can throw a big wrench into your plans: formatting errors.